-The Contra Costa Reentry Project (CORE) assists the Contra Costa County Office of the Public Defender with its Clean Slate practice, which works to help remove the barriers that a prior conviction can present to employment, housing, public benefits, and family reunification.
-Students will assist attorneys and advocates with expungement, Proposition 47 relief, and Proposition 64 record clearance.
-Students will have the opportunity to:
+The Contra Costa Reentry Project (CORE) assists the Contra Costa County Office of the Public Defender with its Clean Slate Unit, which works to help remove the barriers that a prior arrest or conviction can present to employment, housing, public benefits, and family reunification.
+CORE also assists with the Office’s Post Conviction Unit which assists incarcerated clients with re-sentencing, parole, and other types of postconviction relief.

-- Draft expungement applications
+- Draft applications and petitions for post-conviction relief

 For more information, please contact the student leaders at firstname.lastname@example.org.